Is Boston Safe? – Boston Crime Rate & Statistics 2026

 For homeowners, property crime is the most relevant metric.
 Boston’s overall property crime rate sits at approximately 21 incidents per 1,000 residents (based on 2024 FBI data), meaning roughly 1 in 47 residents can expect to be affected by property crime in a given year.
 That includes larceny and theft (by far the most common category), motor vehicle theft, burglary, and arson.

-Burglary specifically occurs at a rate of roughly 1.3 per 1,000 residents city-wide, though this varies dramatically by neighborhood — from as low as roughly 0.9 per 1,000 in the northeastern parts of the city to approximately 1.8 per 1,000 in central neighborhoods.
-Nearly two-thirds of residential burglaries in Boston occur during daytime hours (6 AM to 6 PM), when homes are most likely to be unoccupied — making a professionally monitored alarm system one of the most effective deterrents available.
+Burglary specifically occurs at a rate of roughly 1.3 per 1,000 residents city-wide, though this varies dramatically by neighborhood.
+Rates range from as low as roughly 0.9 per 1,000 in the northeastern parts of the city to approximately 1.8 per 1,000 in central neighborhoods.
+Nearly two-thirds of residential burglaries in Boston occur during daytime hours (6 AM to 6 PM), when homes are most likely to be unoccupied.
+That makes a professionally monitored alarm system one of the most effective deterrents available.

 Motor vehicle theft saw a statewide decline of 16.1% in 2024, and BPD has noted that scooter and moped theft make up nearly 80% of transit-related vehicle thefts.
 Package theft and porch piracy continue to rise as a quality-of-life concern, especially in denser neighborhoods with multi-unit housing.
 A video doorbell camera is one of the most effective tools for deterring porch pirates.